Post UPDATED 12.07.2022: Whenever rows in a PostgreSQL table are updated or deleted, dead rows are left behind.

-Orphaned prepared transactions:
+Orphaned prepared transactions and vacuum:

 Once a transaction has been prepared, it is kept “hanging around” until it is committed or aborted.
 It even has to survive a server restart!
 Normally, transactions don’t remain in the prepared state for long, but sometimes things go wrong and a prepared transaction has to be removed manually by an administrator.

 You can find all prepared transactions and their

 xminvalue with the following query:

 SELECT gid, prepared, owner, database, transaction AS xmin FROM pg_prepared_xacts ORDER BY age(transaction) DESC;

 ROLLBACK PREPAREDSQL statement to remove prepared transactions.

 Normally, the primary server in a streaming replication setup does not care about queries running on the standby server.
 Thus,

 VACUUMwill happily remove dead rows which may still be needed by a long-running query on the standby, which can lead to replication conflicts.
 To reduce replication conflicts, you can set